 You want to bring the highest quality CBD oil products to market.
-This means, the full array of CBD Oils including: Crude CBD Oil, Full Spectrum CBD Oil, Nanoencapsulated (Water Soluble) CBD Oil, and Broad Spectrum CBD Oil.
+This means, the full array of CBD Oils including: Full Spectrum CBD Oil, Nanoencapsulated (Water Soluble) CBD Oil, and Broad Spectrum CBD Oil.

 And there’s a well-known secret in the industry if you’re looking to create a premium product: buy American.

 No, this isn’t about patriotic sentiment.
 When CBD brands source from countries like China they end up getting a lot more than just CBD.

 Which is why knowing your CBD Oil Manufacturer’s farming techniques is vital before jumping into a partnership with them.

 It all starts in the dirt.
 While China remains a cheap source of industrial hemp, the country has some of the most contaminated soil in the world.

 Not to mention water restrictions and droughts leave farmers with no choice but to use recycled water.

 The biggest culprit of Chinese soil contamination is cadmium.
 You may have never even heard of cadmium, but it’s a common agricultural pollutant.

 So, if you want to sell Hemp-Based CBD products, you need to partner with a CBD oil manufacturer who owns their means of production.
 Manufacturers, like Spring Creek Labs, are 100% vertically integrated.
 Meaning their plants never touch any unapproved equipment or chemicals.

 With the passing of the 2018 Farm Bill, the CBD industry has the green light to grow as fast as the market will let it.